top of page

 TOOTH KNOCKED OUT

-Before putting the tooth and then rinse it with any clean liquid on hand, or even the victims own saliva.
+Before putting the tooth back in the socket, RINSE THE DIRT OFF using any non-toxic liquid on hand.
+Ideally water or milk, but even soda pop, or the victims own saliva.

 TOOTHACHE

-Everyone should have respect for the potential for pain and infection that can occur.
-The pain can come on very rapidly, and has the capability of equaling childbirth.
-Infection can become dangerous because of the proximity to head and neck structures.
+Everyone should have respect for the potential for pain and infection that can occur from teeth.
+The pain can come on very rapidly, and can be severe.
+Any head and neck infection also has the potential to be become life threatening.
 Your options will always be better if you contact the dentist sooner than later.
-For our office, leave your name, number, and message on the voice mail after hours, as we will be checking them periodically, and will call you back.
+For our office, leave your name, number, and message on the voice mail after hours.
+We will be checking messages periodically, and will call you back.
 We get multiple calls daily on weekends and holidays, so don't think that you are being a bother.
 Just call!

 INFECTION